LakshmiRadhakrishnan09/AWS-Security-Specialist/SecurityIncidentResponse.md

 • Directive controls : establish the governance,risk,and compliance models within which the environment operates.
 • Preventive controls: protect your workloads and mitigate threats and vulnerabilities.
-• Detectivecontrols: provide full visibility and transparency over the operation of your deployments in AWS.
+• Detective controls: provide full visibility and transparency over the operation of your deployments in AWS.
-• Responsivecontrolsdriveremediationofpotentialdeviationsfromyoursecuritybaselines.
+• Responsive controls: drive remediation of potential deviations from your security baselines.

 Incident Domain

 Domains where security incidents may occur

 - Service Domain : Affect AWS Account.
 Issue with configuration or resource permissions
-- Infrastrcuture Domain: dataornetwork-related activity
+- Infrastrcuture Domain: data or network-related activity
-- Application Domain
+- Application Domain: Ur application

 In these domains, you must consider the actors who might act against your account, resources, or data.
 Whether internal or external, use a risk framework to determine what the specific risks are to your organization and prepare accordingly.